 Supplies You Need to Make Belly Balm:

 - The double boiler and the glass Pyrex options above are an either/or suggestion.
 It depends on the size of the batch you are making (and personal preference).
-This recipes make (4) 2 oz. balms, and it fits exactly in the double boiler.
+This recipe makes (4) 2 oz. balms and it fits exactly in the double boiler.
 If you’ll be doubling the batch, be sure to get the larger glass Pyrex.